OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 .. index:: Vehicle Sketch Pad (VSP)
 .. index:: BRL-CAD

-Before OpenMDAO can do anything with a geometry, it must first exist.
+Before OpenMDAO can do anything with a geometry, that geometry must first exist.
 There are two primary ways of creating geometry.
 The first is for a skilled CAD operator to create the geometry using a particular CAD package and then provide it to the OpenMDAO user.
 In this scenario, using the :term:`CAPRI`  :term:`CAE` Gateway would allow the user to interact with that existing geometry.
 The second way is to create the geometry programatically from within OpenMDAO using some sort of geometry creation API.
 CAPRI does not provide for creation of new geometry.
 CAPRI is also commercial software, so we cannot release it as part of OpenMDAO, but we can provide OpenMDAO wrapper objects that can interact with CAD packages through the CAPRI API.

 After the geometry exists, we can query it.
 The querying portion of the CAPRI API or something similar could be used to facilitate this.
 This would allow